qiboteam/qibo/doc/source/api-reference/qibo.rst

 inheriting :class:`qibo.backends.abstract.Backend` and implementing its abstract methods.

-Both backends are supplemented by custom operators defined under which can be used to efficiently apply gates to state vectors or density matrices.
+An additional backend is shipped as the separate library qibojit.
-These custom operators are shipped as the separate library qibojit.
+This backend is supplemented by custom operators defined under which can be used to efficiently apply gates to state vectors or density matrices.

 We refer to :ref:`Packages <packages>` section for a complete list of the available computation backends and instructions on how to install each of these libraries on top of qibo.

-Custom operators are much faster than implementations based on numpy or Tensorflow primitives (such as ``einsum``) but do not support some features, such as automatic differentiation for backpropagation of variational circuits which is only supported by the native ``tensorflow`` backend.
+Custom operators are much faster than implementations based on numpy or Tensorflow primitives, such as ``einsum``, but do not support some features, such as automatic differentiation for backpropagation of variational circuits which is only supported by the native ``tensorflow`` backend.